laravel/docs/notifications.md

 <a name="formatting-sms-notifications"></a>
 ### Formatting SMS Notifications

-If a notification supports being sent as a SMS, you should define a `toNexmo` method on the notification class.
+If a notification supports being sent as an SMS, you should define a `toNexmo` method on the notification class.
 This method will receive a `$notifiable` entity and should return a `Illuminate\Notifications\Messages\NexmoMessage` instance:

     /**
      * Get the Nexmo / SMS representation of the notification.